ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc (before channel removed).md

 2. Defending player becomes active, declares up to one unit to block each attacking unit, and commits any desired cards/effects to the horizon.
 	- After defenders are declared, any triggers/effects created by this are put onto the horizon, however only ∞ and burst speed effects are resolved at this step.
 Fast and slow cards/effects will resolve during step 3.
 3. The attacking player becomes active, and players may play cards/pass as normal.
 After a player passes, all cards and effects on the horizon are resolved, then all combating units simultaneously strike (deal damage equal to their offense stat) the unit blocking/being blocked by them, and if they are attacking unblocked, strike the defending player.
 4. Combat ends.
-Return to the main phase, and the player who was attacking becomes the active player.
+Return to the main phase, and the player who was defending becomes the active player.
 Notes:
 - Each player may attack up to three times per round.
 - Both attacking and blocking causes units to flip.